Disclaimer:

 References That Help A CPA Get Started

-So you see, life settlement companies are not life settlement tax experts.
+Life settlement companies are not life settlement tax experts.
 However in most cases, CPAs and financial advisors aren’t either.
 Windsor can still be a great resource for CPAs and financial advisors working with their clients to sell a policy.

 New TCJA Tax Law Benefits Consumers